St Peter's Collegiate Church: Civil war and Commonwealth

 This short-lived triumph for the Laudians came at a price for Laud himself.
 When the Long Parliament assembled in 1640, his arrest was one of its first acts.
 In 1644, during the English Civil War, he was tried for treason and the events at Wolverhampton formed an important part of the case brought against him.
 Evidence was given by two Wolverhampton men, Leonard Lee, Richard's brother, and William Pinson.
 Richard Lee himself was promoted to curate at St Julian's, Shrewsbury, in 1642 on the eve of war, but cannot have stayed long in the town, which quickly fell to the royalists.
 The Clergy of the Church of England database, if the identification is correct, records his appointment in 1640 as vicar of Melbourne, where the advowson was held by John Coke, and in 1643 as rector of Rugby, where the patron was Humphrey Burnaby.
 However, Laud himself referred only to Lee's appointment at Shrewsbury during the trial.
 Prynne mentions that during the trial Lee was residing in Shoreditch, by order of Parliament.
 Prynne printed a memorandum of March 1634 that he had found among John Lambe's paper.
 The original, he claimed, was in the handwriting of Laud's secretary, William Dell, and it was addressed to Nathaniel Brent.
 In this Laud appeared to prejudice the visitation by singling out Richard Lee.

-And that you take speciall notice of one Mr Lee, a Prebend there who hath been the Author of much disorder thereabouts, And if you can fasten upon any thing, whereby he may justly be censured, pray see it be done, and home, or bring him to the High Commission Court to answer it there, &c.
-But HOWEVER let him not obtain any License to Preach any Lecture there, or in another Exempt place hard by at Tetenshall, whither those of Wolverhampton do now run after him, out of their Parish; Note. for the Church hath not much need of such men.
-If you speak with Mr Latham of Litchfield who is the Surrogate there, he will informe you more fully concerning this Businesse.
-That he (the said Mr Lee) hath Churched Refractory Women in private &c.
-That he is averse to all good Orders of the Church.
-As also that in another place thereabouts they caused a Bell-man in open Market to make Proclamation for a Sermon...